Entrances

 Door in an oven, formerly used for lime production, Boesdal Kalkbrud, Stevns, Zealand.
 (Photo copyright © by Kaj Halberg)

-In the old days, instead of bells, doors were usually equipped with a so-called door knocker, which were often imaginative and fanciful creations.
+In the old days, instead of bells, doors were usually equipped with a so-called door knocker, which was often an imaginative and fanciful creation.

 Eagle, Gudhjem, Bornholm.
 (Photo copyright © by Kaj Halberg)